intel-unesp-mcp/infieri2019-session2/README.md

 source for the MIC architecture, upload and execute it several times on one of the coprocessors, and check the results.

-**1.3.7** ‘Reduction’ is a clause of OpenMP for loop, which indicates what operation will be used on what reduction variable.
+**1.3.7** `Reduction` is a clause of OpenMP for loop, which indicates what operation will be used on what reduction variable.
 OpenMP will automatically take care of avoiding racing conditions and receiving correct result.
-Have a look at example ‘openmp_v6.c’, which implements the proposed solution.
+Have a look at example `openmp_v6.c`, which implements the proposed solution.
 Compile it, execute and check the result.

 **1.3.8** In this exercise you will be introduced to a source code that uses Intel Cilk Plus parallelism model.
-Have a look at source file ‘cilk_v0.cpp’.
+Have a look at source file `cilk_v0.cpp`.
 It prints out the total number of Intel Cilk Plus workers available on the system.
-The keyword _Cilk_for is used to iterate through the number of available workers and to print out the current worker number.
+The keyword `_Cilk_for` is used to iterate through the number of available workers and to print out the current worker number.
 Since the workload is very light, all iteration should be done by only one worker (this ‘for loop’ gets serialized).